 The Minnesota Government Data Practices Act (“MGDPA”) governs requests for access to government data.
 Government data is generally defined in Chapter 13 of the Minnesota Statutes.
 Requests for data under the MGDPA must be submitted to the “Responsible Authority” of Rochester Public Schools.
-Superintendent Michael Muñoz is the Responsible Authority.
+Interim Superintendent Dr. Kent Pekel is the Responsible Authority

 ESSA School Improvement Plans